ZurichNLP/mbr-sensitivity/README.md

 # Installation

-To install this repository and its
+To install this repository and its submodule.

 git clone --recursive https://github.com/ZurichNLP/mbr-sensitivity

-The evaluation scripts need numpy and [spaCy](https://spacy.io/) to run named entity recognition.
+The evaluation scripts need numpy and [spaCy](https://spacy.io/) (to run named entity recognition).
 Please install numpy, spaCy and the corresponding language packages as follows:

     pip install numpy
     pip install spacy